 Saint Clement usually makes our famous chicken casserole (late fall and winter) or goulash (late spring and summer).
 During the months we do not serve the main meal, we provide delicious salads and desserts.

-Saint Clement parishioner Margaret Connor founded the Christmas toy drive in 1991, which has grown from serving 50 families in its first year into a non-profit that serves over 1,000 children today.
-As it's grown, the non-profit has added new donation drives, including the Back-to-School Donation Drive (pictured).
+A Saint Clement parishioner founded the Christmas toy drive in 1991, which has grown from serving 50 families in its first year into a non-profit that serves over 1,000 children today.
+We have added additional donation drives over the years, including the Back-to-School Donation Drive (pictured).

 For Christmas, families receive a special invitation to attend the Distribution Day in time to wrap their children’s gifts before the holidays.
 On Distribution Day, volunteers transform a local recreation center into a winter wonderland.
 The children are entertained with fun activities while the parents select the gifts.
 Volunteers are needed to sort and count the donations, escort families to select gifts, and do arts and crafts with the children.